erinwong72/spontaneous-thoughts/exhaust/Playing music in the Hospital (essay).md

 I raised my bow, its weight heavy in my hand, about to start my rendition of J. S. Bach’s fourth cello suite again.
 Nurses, hospital staff, and families bustled around me but I took no note.
 Every Sunday I would spend three hours at the hospital playing live music in the front lobby and every Sunday it would be the same routine -- I would set up, start playing, take a few short breaks, and then pack up and leave -- but this Sunday was different.
-Just as I gently lowered my bow to the C string, left hand hovering over the E flat, a man cleared his throat.
+Just as I gently lowered my bow to the C string, left hand hovering over the E flat, someone cleared his throat.
 Startled, I looked up, surprised to see a tall middle-aged man only a few feet away.

 “My mother is dying today.”
 He walked closer.

+I stared blankly at him, questioning what I had just heard.

 “She loved classical music and she would be so happy to hear it live, played just for her as she passes.
 Would you be willing to come up to the ICU and play for her a bit?”